-L1B visa interview
+L1B visa requirements

 The US L1B visa allows foreign employees with specialist knowledge to either transfer to an existing US office or to move to the country to establish a new office, branch or subsidiary of their organisation.

-For the visa application to approved, it must be shown that the employee is indispensable to the company due to their specialist knowledge and this knowledge must be vital to the function of the systems or products of the company.
+As part of the L1 application process, the applicant will be required to attend an L1B visa interview.
 The adjudicating officer will determine the exact questions you are asked, but it is advisable to prepare answers to commonly asked questions in advance.

 To have a good chance of success at this interview you must also spend time beforehand ensuring you have all the relevant documentation ready to support your answers.